 The rights and responsibilities outlined in this handbook will be discussed at school by students, teachers, administrators, and others.
-I encourage you to spend some time with your child to review its contents and to commit to make this school year one of the best ever!
+I encourage you to spend some time with your child to review its contents so that each of you fully understand the expectations we have for our students while they are in school and attending school sponsored events.
 By adhering to the guidelines in this Student Code of Conduct Handbook, and working together, we can ensure that all students in the Leon County School District are provided the very best educational opportunities and experiences we have to offer.

-Thank you in advance for your cooperation.
-If you have any questions or comments, please contact your child's school or my office.
+Thank you in advance for your commitment to following the rules and responsibilities outlined in this year's Student Code of Conduct.
+If you have any questions or concerns, please contact your child's school or my office.